 SSH Connection Management

 Windows Terminal does not manage SSH connections.
 You type ssh user@host manually or maintain an SSH config file.
-Yaw has a built-in connection manager where you save, organize, and tag connections.
-Open a connection from the command palette or the connection list.
-Credentials are encrypted with AES-256-GCM and stored locally.
+Yaw has a built-in connection manager that stores your SSH hosts with tags, so you can find and open them from the command palette in seconds.
+Passwords and keys are secured with AES-256-GCM encryption on your machine - nothing is sent to the cloud.

 Database Connections